calilayda15-ops/CarbonFootprint-Tracker/README.md

-🌍 CarbonFootprint-Tracker: Logistics Sustainability Analysis 📌 Project Overview
-English: This project is a Python-based decision support tool designed to calculate and visualize carbon emissions in logistics operations.
+🌍 CarbonFootprint-Tracker: Logistics Sustainability Analysis 📌 Project Overview: This project is a Python-based decision support tool designed to calculate and visualize carbon emissions in logistics operations.
 It helps logistics managers choose the most sustainable vehicle type based on a specific carbon threshold.

 🚀 Features
 Multi-Vehicle Simulation: Analyzes Heavy, Medium, and Light vehicles.